T.J. Hockenson Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Season Stats

-- Hockenson has grabbed 48 passes and leads his team with 448 receiving yards while scoring two touchdowns.
-He has been targeted 64 times, and averages 56.0 yards per game.
+- Hockenson has 48 catches (64 targets) and paces the Lions with 448 receiving yards (56.0 ypg) plus two touchdowns.

-- So far this season, 20.6% of the 310 passes thrown by his team have gone Hockenson's way.

 - The Lions have called a pass in 62.9% of their plays from scrimmage this year while staying on the ground 37.1% of the time.
 This offensive attack ranks 30th in the NFL in points scored.